 Most bearded dragons will have a bowel movement every one to two days.

-If your dragon has gone to the bathroom in days and also isn’t acting like their normal self, you definitely have cause for concern.
+If your dragon hasn’t gone to the bathroom in days and also isn’t acting like their normal self, you definitely have cause for concern.

 A more serious sign of impaction issues could also be a loss of mobility in your beardie’s hind legs.

 If your pet is dragging his or her back legs as they move about, definitely take action to determine what is causing the issue.

 A bump along the back of your dragon could also indicate issues with impaction as well.

 In minor and early cases of impaction, you can often times help your beardie have a bowel movement by acting quickly.

 If you suspect your bearded dragon is impacted, draw a nice warm bath for them and consider filling it a little more than usual to allow them to swim a bit.